fathanfi/manager-readme/README.md

 Hi There !

+Pre-note: Please see my "How I Work with - Fathan" on this website https://fathanfi.com/how-i-work-with-fathan/

 Welcome to my team.
 You must be very good at your job, otherwise you wouldn't be here with me :)

 This document is intended to fasten up our relationship and set expectation from early stage.
 Mind you that this is a living document where i'll always try to improve myself based on your feedback.